jjneely/carolinarscm.org/content/register.md

 * [Printable PDF][22] of St. Mary's School Campus
 * [Google Online Map][23]

+# At Capacity

+The 2016 RSCM Carolina Course for Girls and Adults is now at capacity and we are unable to accept new registrations.
+Don't miss out on the course!
+Please come to one of our many [public worship services][24].

 # Registration Forms

 We encourage you to submit your registration forms electronically using